 Perpetual compliance (pKYC) is a new Know Your Customer (KYC) measure approach.
 It emphasizes the need for proactiveness in KYC instead of being reactive, as well as the continuous monitoring of customers.
 It also involves periodic KYC reviews for those triggered by abnormal customer behaviour patterns.

-Perpetual KYC is also known as continuous, dynamic, and event-driven KYC.
+What is Perpetual KYC?
+It is also known as continuous, dynamic, and event-driven KYC.
 Perpetual KYC is abbreviated as pKYC. pKYC is a brand new approach to due fill that emphasizes the rapidly advancing financial markets in financial institutions and business entities that now exist.

 So, instead of working reactively, the new approach is based on continuous monitoring for events that may alert an institution about the need to review and update customer information.
 Perpetual KYC (Know Your Customer) refers to a continuous or ongoing process of verifying and monitoring the identity and activities of a customer.